KlausMikhaelson/full-stack-personal-project/README.md

 - cd to the server folder
 - Enter `npm install`
 - Now you have all the dependencies so run `npm start`

+## Made during completing a ReactJs course on LinkedIn